apollographql/apollo-ios/ROADMAP.md

 ## 1.x: `@defer` support

 The `@defer` directive enables your queries to receive data for specific fields asynchronously.
 This is helpful whenever some fields in a query take much longer to resolve than others.
 [Apollo Kotlin](https://www.apollographql.com/docs/kotlin/fetching/defer/) and [Apollo Client (web)](https://www.apollographql.com/docs/react/data/defer/) currently support this syntax, so if you're interested in learning more check out their documentation.
+Apollo iOS will release support for this directive in a `1.x` minor version.
+More details TBD.

 ## 1.1: Generated operation model creation